 Adoption can be a long process and military life may impact on this process – you may experience difficulties in dealing with your Local Authority (LA), Devolved Administrations or other UK agencies.

 You are entitled to use any adoption service you wish to.
-Due to the potential difficulties of military life, many Service families prefer to register with SSAFA’s Adoption Agency because they often better understand the complexities of military life.
+Due to the potential difficulties of military life, many Service families prefer to register with SSAFA’s adoption services because they often better understand the complexities of military life.

 They are able to act directly for Service families or they can provide assistance in dealing with other adoption agencies.

 Once adopted, a child becomes a dependant in exactly the same way as any other dependent child of a Service person and this entitles your family to the same benefits and allowances that a natural child is entitled to.